-SCHEDULE 14A Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+SCHEDULE 14A Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed by the Registrant []

-Filed by a Party other than the Registrant [x]

-Check the appropriate box:

-- [] Preliminary Proxy Statement
+(Amendment No. )

-- [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- [] Definitive Proxy Statement

-- [] Definitive Additional Materials

-- [X] Soliciting Material Pursuant to § 240.14a-12

-Transocean Ltd. (Name of Registrant as Specified In Its Charter)

-Icahn Partners LP Icahn Partners Master Fund LP Icahn Partners Master Fund II L.P.
+Filed by th ne Registrant [] Filed by a Party other than the Registrant [X] Check the appropriate box: [] C [] [X] [Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to § 240.14a-12 Transocean Ltd. (Name of Registrant as Specified In Its Charter) Icahn Partners Master Fund LP Icahn Partners Master Fund II L.P.
 Icahn Partners Master Fund III L.P.
+Icahn Partners Master Fund III L.P.
 High River Limited Partnership Hopper Investments LLC Barberry Corp.
-Icahn Onshore LP Icahn Offshore LP Icahn Capital L.P.
+Icahn Onshore LP Icahn Offshore LP Icahn Offshore LP Icahn Capital L.P.
 IPH GP LLC Icahn Enterprises Holdings L.P.
 Icahn Enterprises G.P.
 Inc. Beckton Corp.
-Carl C. Icahn (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (check the appropriate box):

-[X] No fee required.

-[] Fee computed on table below per Exchange Act Rule 14a-6(i)(4) and 0-11.

-1) Title of each class of securities to which transaction applies:

-2) Aggregate number of securities to which transaction applies:

-3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-4) Proposed maximum aggregate value of transaction:

-5) Total fee paid:

-[] Fee paid previously with preliminary materials.

-[] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-1) Amount Previously Paid:

-2) Form, Schedule or Registration Statement No.:

-3) Filing Party:
+Carl C. Icahn (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of of Filing Fee (check the appropriate box): [X] N No fee required. [] F Gee computed on table below per Exchange Act Rule 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggreg ate number of securities to which transaction applies: 3) Per unit t price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it wa d): 4) Propose ed maximum aggregate value of transaction: 5) Total fe ee paid: [] Fee pai d previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous egistration statement number, or the Form or Schedule and the date of its filing.
+1) Amoun t Previously Paid: 2) Form, S Schedule or Registration Statement No.: 3) Filing F Party: 4) Date Fi led:

-4) Date Filed:

-On April 23, 2013, Carl C. Icahn and affiliated entities prepared a presentation to be used in discussions with shareholders of Transocean Ltd., a copy of which is filed herewith as Exhibit 1.
+On May 2, 2013, Carl C. Icahn and affiliated entities updated and replaced the presentation filed by Icahn on April 23, 2013.
+A copy of the revised presentation is filed herewith as Exhibit 1.